Prerequisite: Guide to Mixpanel Basics

 - Explore their unique history.

 - Build a message for a targeted demographic.

 - Create cohorts of groups of users.

-You can select Show profiles or Show Users in the Explore report.
-If you select Show profiles, the Explore report will only show users that have at least one user profile property set.
-If you select Show users, the Explore report will show all users who have completed any event.
+You can select User Profiles or All Users in the Explore report.
+If you select User Profiles, the Explore report will only show users that have at least one user profile property set.
+If you select All Users, the Explore report will show all users who have completed any event.

 Learn more about the Explore feature here.